 Future of Artificial Intelligence in Cybersecurity

-1. Predicting Threats Ahead of Time: AI will be developed to predict attacks before they even occur, by using real-time data collection with learning behaviours.
+- Predicting Threats Ahead of Time: AI can analyse real-time data to predict attacks before they happen, using learned patterns of behaviour.

-1. Collaboration between AI-Agents: AI agents could collaborate across networks, organisations, and services to aggregate shared threat intelligence.
+- Collaboration between AI-Agents: AI agents can collaborate across networks, organisations, and services to aggregate shared threat intelligence.

-1. AI vs. AI Battles: The cyber world will become so overrun by AI that cybersecurity will need AI to protect against AI attacks, resulting in a new arms race in cyberspace.
+- AI vs. AI Battles: As AI becomes widely used, cybersecurity will require AI to defend against attacks from other AI systems, creating a new arms race in cyberspace.

-Ambitious User Behaviour Analytics: AI will improve the detection of insider threats by using advanced behavioural models that can recognise patterns of behaviour linked to likely malicious intent.
+- Advanced User Behaviour Analytics: AI will detect insider threats more accurately by analyzing patterns of behaviour linked to potential malicious intent.

 Master Artificial Intelligence: Shape the Future with AI Today!